 John M. Love

 In July 2010, Dr. Love began retirement after 18 years with Mathematica Policy Research, where he was senior fellow and area leader for early childhood policy and research.
 He now provides independent consulting in early care and education research, program evaluation, and policy.
 He has been involved in teaching, research, and evaluation studies of programs for children birth to 5 years old and their families for almost 50 years since receiving his doctorate in child behavior and development from the University of Iowa.
-Dr. Love is a Board Member of ZERO TO THREE.
+Dr. Love is a former Board Member of ZERO TO THREE.

 Contributions to the Field